 The new sanctuary is located in the heart of the Paso Robles Wine Country on 141 beautiful acres.
 The property was designed specifically to meet the needs of our rescue horses.
 We have everything from the smallest miniature horse to the largest draft horse.
-Our herd of 9 burros from Death Valley are at the entrance of the sanctuary to greet all the staff, visitors, and volunteers each day.
-Our herd of Mustangs from the Pryor Mountains of Montana are very popular with guests, and our draft herd, rescued from the Premarin auctions in Canada, stand regally at the top of their hill and keep a watchful eye over the ranch.
+Our herd of burros and our herd of Mustangs from the Pryor Mountains of Montana are very popular with guests, and our draft herd, rescued from the Premarin auctions in Canada, stand regally at the top of their hill and keep a watchful eye over the ranch.

-Redwings has a foster to adopt program to ensure that all our horses go to approved and loving homes.
-Potential homes must fill out a foster application and have a home inspection before being approved to foster a Redwings horse.
-The mandatory one year foster period enables Redwings staff to keep a close eye on the foster horse and make sure they are happy, healthy, and a good fit for the foster family.
-After a year of successful fostering the horse is then available for adoption by the foster family.
-Those horses who are not adoptable due to age, illness or injury have a permanent home at the sanctuary.
+Redwings has an adoption program to ensure that all our horses go to approved and loving homes.
+Potential homes must fill out an adoption application and have a home inspection before being approved to adopt a Redwings horse.
+During the first year of adoption, Redwings staff keep a close eye on the adopted horse and ensure they are happy, healthy, and a good fit for the new family.
+Those horses who are not adoptable due to age, illness, or injury have a permanent home at the sanctuary.

-In 2014 Redwings was accredited by CARMA (California Race Management Account) and is an approved after care partner for Thoroughbreds that raced in California.
-In 2015 Redwings was accredited by TAA (Thoroughbred Aftercare Alliance), a national organization, as an approved aftercare facility for retired race horses.
-On September 30, 2016 Redwings was received full accreditation from GFAS (Global Federation of Animal Sanctuaries), an international organization that provides certification for animal sanctuaries through verification and accreditation.
+In 2014 Redwings was accredited by CARMA (California Race Management Account) and is an approved aftercare partner for Thoroughbreds that raced in California.
+In 2015 Redwings was accredited by TAA (Thoroughbred Aftercare Alliance), a national organization, as an approved aftercare facility for retired racehorses.
+On September 30, 2016, Redwings received full accreditation from GFAS (Global Federation of Animal Sanctuaries), an international organization that certifies animal sanctuaries through verification and accreditation.